pjanec/dirigent/README.md

  `--mode deamon|trayGui|remoteControlGui` .... select mode of operation

-- `deamon` ... no user inteface at all, just a log file
+- `deamon` ... no user interface at all, just a log file

-- `trayGui` ... an icon in tray with gui control app accessible from the context menu; the default
+- `trayGui` ... an icon in tray with GUI control app accessible from the context menu; the default

 - `remoteControlGui` ... not agent as such (not directly managing any local apps), just a remote control GUI that monitors the apps and remotely send commands to the agents